Code-Institute-Submissions/jcode-bootcamp/README.md

 People live busy lives, and this platform aims to provide all with a chance at learning to program.

+### User Goals

+Users visiting this site are searching for:
+* A place to learn how to code in their own time.
+* Information on different course types.
+* An organisation to contact to discuss whether coding would be for them.

 ### User Stories

 * As a first time visitor, I want the purpose of the website to be immediately clear and to be enticed by the content of the platform.